 8 Spooky Houseplants That Will Liven Up Your Indoor Halloween Decor

-Old Man Cactus (Cephalocereus senilis)
+Old Man Cactus

 'Black Star' Calla Lily

 After the rest of your Halloween decorations have been packed away, you can continue to enjoy these plants around your home.
 They'll blend in with your other houseplants with ease, especially dark-purplish Raven ZZ plant.
 You could also display them outside in the spring and summer to accent other container plants (we recommend pairing them with black succulents) for unusual and eye-catching displays to die for.